 2. Creditors Can’t Contact You While Your Case Is Pending

-As soon as your attorney files your Bankruptcy petition, is started, your creditors must stop contacting you.
+As soon as I file your Bankruptcy petition, your creditors must stop contacting you.
 They must also stop any pending legal action that they are taking against you.
 In other words, your creditors are no longer able to pursue you until after your court case is resolved.
 Additionally, any foreclosure proceedings that have been started must be stopped while your case in court.
 Any wage garnishments, must stop.

 3. Obtain a Repayment Plan That You Can Afford